plinioprado/jsrocket/README.md

 * Options to move the view center.
 * 'T' activating a trail of the recent trajectory

+Moon and iss code is added, but in the current setup their moving and rendering are too heavy for looping every 0.1s.
+They will be revisited after Ship is moved to svg.

 ## Getting Started

 Running in an existent server: